GSA/fpki-guides/_announcements/01_apple_common_removal.md

 1. Logging into a government network with a PIV credential
 2. Authenticating to a government Virtual Private Network (VPN) endpoint with a PIV credential
-3. Authenticating to an internet-facing, government collaboration portal <!--"Authenticating to an...authentication portal" (two authentications)?
-With a PIV credential?-->
+3. Authenticating to an internet-facing, government collaboration portal with a PIV credential
 4. Browsing with Safari, Chrome, Edge, or Internet Explorer to a government **intranet** website that uses a Federal PKI CA-issued TLS/SSL certificate
 5. Opening an Apple Mail or Microsoft Outlook email that was digitally signed using a Federal PKI CA-issued certificate
 6. Opening a Microsoft Office document that was digitally signed with a Federal PKI CA-issued certificate